-While there are many great benefits to remote work for companies and the people they employ, I know from my own experience previously as a remote manager that there are also many challenges of leading remote employees.
+While there are many great benefits to remote work for companies and the people they employ, I know from my own experiences that there are also challenges of leading remote employees.

-I’ve led distributed office teams, managed people across different time zones, and experienced firsthand about cultural and demographic diversity.
+I’ve led distributed office teams, managed people across different time zones, and experienced firsthand the challenges of managing cultural and demographic diversity.
 At one point I was managing offices in five different countries and individuals scattered around the world working from home.

-During that time, I learned a lot about leading a remote workforce, how individuals respond differently to remote work, and how to create a sense of community and belonging with a distributed team.
+During that time, I learned a lot about leading remote teams, how individuals respond differently to remote work, and how to create a sense of community and belonging with a distributed team.

 In this article, I’ll help you figure out how to manage remote employees more effectively by running through five challenges you’ll face and how you can overcome them.